-All newly admitted and readmitted students must take the Mathematics Placement Test with the exception of the following:
+All newly admitted and readmitted students who do not submit their ACT Math scores must take the Mathematics Placement Test with the exception of the following:

-- Transfer students who have earned a "C" or better in a course articulated as an equivalent of MATH-102; - 2.
+- 1. Transfer students who have earned a "C" or better in a course articulated as an equivalent of MATH-102; - 2.
 Transfer and readmitted students who have met the Mathematics Competency requirement for graduation; or - Students with a score of three or higher on the Advanced Placement (AP) calculus test.

-ENGLISH COMPETENCE EXAM (ECE)
+ENGLISH COMPETENCY EXAM (ECE)

 All students must attempt this exam by the time they have earned 60 credit hours.
 Transfer students who transfer a course equivalent to ENGL-101 with a grade of "C" or better must take the ECE before their first registration or during the first semester.
 All students must pass the ECE by the time they have earned 90 credit hours.
-The demonstration of baccalaureate-level reading and writing skills is a graduation requirement.
+The demonstration of baccalaureate-level reading and writing skills is a requirement for a bachelor's degree.